ftelnov/ftelnov/README.md

 - 👋 Hi, I’m @ftelnov
-- 👀 I’m interested in web-development
+- 👀 I’m interested in web-development - both frontend and backend parts, but backend is prefered!
-- 🌱 I’m currently learning FrontEnd part(VueJS especially)
+- 🌱 I’m currently enhancing Rust knowledge by building various microservices with it.
-- 💞️ I’m looking to collaborate on any web project
+- 💞️ I’m looking to collaborate on any complex system.
+The harder requirements are for backend parts, the more interesting system is for me!
-- 📫 How to reach me - @lasomb (Telegram)
+- 📫 How to reach me - @lasomb (Telegram) / ftelnov@protonmail.com (email).

 <!---
 ftelnov/ftelnov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.